-A student's need is calculated by subtracting all available resources reported from the college, determined student budget.
+A student's need is calculated by subtracting all available resources reported from the college, as determined by the student's budget.

 Institutional guidelines and federal regulations determine how the aid is administered.
 A student's cost of education is the annual amount required to pursue a course of study at the College of Osteopathic Medicine.
 This cost includes tuition, certain fees, books, supplies, and equipment.
 However, other expenditures are also taken into account.
 These additional amounts relate to the cost of housing, food, transportation, and personal expenses.